AndresYague/Ba_star_classification/README.txt

 the classification for all the models will be done.
 Otherwise, it will done only for the chosen model set.

+The output will be written to stdout.

 ============================================================================
 PLOTTING DATA
 ============================================================================

+This script needs the output from the classificators to be written into a textfile.

 To use just go to the plotter directory and there run